SultanArfeen/SultanArfeen/README.md

 ### About Me

 Working as the **Head of AI & Full-Stack Architecture** at **[KodeRift](https://www.linkedin.com/company/koderift/)**, I spend my days (and occasionally my nights) bridging the gap between research-grade AI and real-world utility.
-My work focuses on the "last mile" of development—taking complex Agentic workflows and RAG pipelines and orchestrating them into reliable, production-ready systems.
+My work focuses on the "last mile" of development, taking complex Agentic workflows and RAG pipelines and orchestrating them into reliable, production-ready systems.

 I completed my research studies at **FAST NUCES**, which gave me the math to back up the models, but my passion lies in building.
 I love the puzzle of connecting heavy Python backends with snappy modern frontends to create seamless user experiences.